EllaBrands/stanDev/Longer-Term-To-Do-List.md

 #### C++11 Migration

-We really want to move to using C++11 for both code cleanliness and efficiency, but we're held up by CRAN and I believe by Python 2.x.
+We really want to move to using C++11 for both code cleanliness and efficiency, but we're held up by CRAN.

 #### Command Refactor